ngs-docs/2021-august-remote-computing/09-automation-snakemake.Rmd

 Now let's add some more rules at the bottom.

-We need to do three things:
+For our desired workflow, we need to do three things:
 1) Download a reference transcriptome
 2) Index the reference transcriptome
 3) Quantify the reference genes based on the reads (using salmon)